SINTEF/dlite/doc/concepts.md

 chemical element), mass, charge, etc.
-Another example of a completely different kind of entity can be a data reference-entity with properties such as name, description, license, access-url, media-type, format, etc).
-The first entity is suitable as an object in a simulation code, while the latter is more suitable for a data catalog distribution description (e.g. [dcat:Distribution]).
+Another example of a completely different kind of entity can be a data reference-entity with properties such as name, description, license, access-url, media-type, format, etc. The first entity is suitable as an object in a simulation code, while the latter is more suitable for a data catalog distribution description (e.g. [dcat:Distribution]).
 Entities allows for describing many aspects of the domain.